madballrulez/gantry/gantryframework/wordpress/gantry-4.1.2/rt_gantry_wp-4.1.2-rocketlauncher/readme.txt

-This RocketLauncher is a complete package including latest WordPress + Gantry theme for WP + Framework for WP + Sample Data
+This RocketLauncher is a complete package including latest WordPress version + Gantry theme for WP + Framework for WP + Sample Data